Skip to main content

 • Team role: Team Contributor

-• Project permission: Read & Write
+• Workspace permission: Read & Write

 • Can do: Create and edit surveys, view responses, download data